egnha/valaddin/README.md

 [![codecov](https://codecov.io/gh/egnha/valaddin/branch/master/graph/badge.svg)](https://codecov.io/gh/egnha/valaddin)
  [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Dealing with invalid function inputs is a chronic pain for R users, given R's weakly typed nature. _valaddin_ provides pain relief—a lightweight R package that enables you to transform an existing function into a function with input validation checks, with minimal fuss, in a manner suitable for both programmatic use and interactive sessions.
+Dealing with invalid function inputs is a chronic pain for R users, given R's weakly typed nature. _valaddin_ provides pain relief—a lightweight R package that enables you to transform an existing function into a function with input validation checks, _in situ_, in a manner suitable for both programmatic use and interactive sessions.

 ## Installation